Multi-Representation Geometric Hierarchy Fusion: An Implicit-Submap Driven Framework for Resilient 3D Place Recognition: Related Works

 \subsection{Learning-based Methods}

 PointNetVLAD\cite{ref17} is a deep learning-based method that combines two crucial components: PointNet\cite{ref60} and NetVLAD\cite{ref61}.
-PointNet is a network that extracts features from point clouds, while NetVLAD is an aggregator that aggregates local features into a 512-dimensional global descriptor.
+PointNet extracts features from point clouds.
+NetVLAD aggregates these local features into a 512-dimensional global descriptor.
 This method lays the foundation for subsequent approaches.
-Based on PointNetVLAD, two methods, namely SOE-Net\cite{ref62} and PCAN\cite{ref63}, introduce attention mechanisms.
-The attention mechanisms can dynamically emphasize the more important parts in the point cloud, thereby enhancing the robustness of the descriptors.
-Locus\cite{ref64} enhances the descriptors by introducing temporal information, which can improve the robustness against viewpoint changes.
-HiTPR\cite{ref65} partitions the point cloud into dense voxels and utilizes a transformer network\cite{ref66} to enhance the correlation of local neighbors and the dependence on global context.
-Consequently, this method demonstrates outstanding performance in highly complex and cluttered environments.
-Kim et al.\cite{ref67} proposed a classifier based on Convolutional Neural Network (CNN) for long-term place recognition.
-This approach can handle significant scene changes over a long time.
-Semantic Scan Context\cite{ref68} addresses the translation problem by introducing semantic information.
-LPD-Net\cite{ref69} and vLPD-Net\cite{ref70} utilize Graph Neural Network (GNN) for feature aggregation, thereby effectively capturing the geometric and shape characteristics of the point cloud.
-DAH-Net\cite{ref71} proposes a density-driven adaptive hybrid network based on the density changes of point clouds.
-Through a dynamic local feature aggregation and a contrastive enhanced linear attention module, it attempts to address the challenges posed by the density variations of point clouds in large-scale scenes.
-These aforementioned learning-based methods often suffer from relatively long training times and require substantial computational resources.
-Moreover, they exhibit poor performance when faced with scenarios that are not part of their training samples.
+Building on PointNetVLAD, SOE-Net~\cite{ref62} added attention-based feature encoding.
+In visual place recognition, hybrid CNN-transformer features with semantic NetVLAD aggregation have also shown the value of combining local detail and global context~\cite{ref63}.
+Locus\cite{ref11} enhances the descriptors by introducing temporal information.
+This addition improves robustness against viewpoint changes.
+HiTPR \cite{ref65} further models local-global dependencies in voxelized point clouds, and Point Tree Transformer explores hierarchical attention for efficient point-cloud registration \cite{ref66}.
+Kim et al.\cite{ref67} proposed a classifier based on a Convolutional Neural Network (CNN) for long-term place recognition.
+This approach can handle significant scene changes over an extended period.
+Semantic Scan Context \cite {ref68} addresses the translation problem by introducing semantic information.
+LPD-Net\cite{ref69} uses graph-based feature aggregation; training-free random-network co-ensembles provide an alternative for robust registration under distribution shifts \cite{ref70}.
+DAH-Net\cite{ref71} proposes a density-driven adaptive hybrid network using density changes of point clouds.
+It combines dynamic local feature aggregation with a contrastively enhanced linear attention module.
+With these, it attempts to address the challenges caused by density variations in point clouds from large-scale scenes.
+LCDNet \cite {ref84} introduces a novel, unbalanced, optimal transport-based differentiable module.
+This module enables joint loop closure detection and 6-DoF pose estimation, allowing robust registration under arbitrary initial rotations and excelling at reverse loops.
+BEVPlace++\cite{ref85} introduces a Rotation Equivariant Module (REM), enabling weakly supervised, real-time LiDAR global localisation.
+It extracts rotation-equivariant features from Bird's Eye View images, achieving robust 3-DoF pose estimation without precise ground truth.
+These learning-based methods often require relatively long training times and substantial computational resources.
+Moreover, they perform poorly when facing scenarios that fall outside their training samples.